-As of April 8, there are over 135,000 cases of people confirmed as positive to the Coronavirus in Italy, on a population of over 60 million.
-This number includes the deceased as well as those who have recovered (over 24,000 patients).
+As of May 4 there are over 210,000 cases of people confirmed as positive to the Coronavirus in Italy, on a population of over 60 million.
+This number includes the deceased as well as those who have recovered (over 81,000 patients).
 The total number of cases includes them as well as those who are deceased, and it’s the result of the hundreds of thousands of tests carried out by the authorities faced with suspicious symptoms.
-In no other country in Europe have said tests been so widespread.
+In no other country in Europe, except for Germany as of April 17, have said tests been so widespread.

-Numbers for new positive cases and Corona-related deaths have been slowing down in the past few days, which means that the lockdown measures are working and Italy is reaching the peak of the pandemic.
-In the last 8 days, Italy has recorded 90% fewer admissions to the country’s hospitals.
+Numbers for new positive cases and Corona-related deaths have been slowing down in the past few weeks, which means that the lockdown measures are working and Italy has reached the peak of the pandemic.

 For those wanting to see the numbers, a particularly great breakdown is here (in Italian).

 As you probably know by now, this post was originally intended for our guests as they looked for information on whether to cancel or confirm their trip to Italy in the spring.
 In the past days, we’ve been overwhelmed by the number of visitors that landed on our website looking for updated news on the Coronavirus situation in Italy.
 Our servers crashed on several occasions because of the sheer amount of readers!

 We’ve decided to go on and update this space to keep providing free information from Rome, but writing new content every day has a cost and it is a big commitment at this complicated time: think finding news, fact-checking them, translating them… We would be grateful if you could support us with any sum you could spare to help us keep going!